Redone0001/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ## Joining SCS's Channel

-To find us in-game; join the chat channel **Sansha Containment Service**.
+To find us in-game; join the chat channel **Beancursion SIG**.
 You can do this by clicking the little plus button where your chat window is at the top.
-Then in the channels box type Sansha Containment Service and then click join.
+Then in the channels box type Beancursion SIG and then click join.

 ![](joinchannel.png)